zacharydenton/noisehack/posts/2017-03-18-build-music-visualizer-web-audio-api.md

 excerpt: Basics of music visualization using the Web Audio API.
 ---

-If you've ever wondered how music visualizers like Milkdrop are made, this post is for you.
+If you've ever wondered how music visualizers like [MilkDrop](https://en.wikipedia.org/wiki/MilkDrop) are made, this post is for you.
 We'll start with simple visualizations using the Canvas API and move on to more sophisticated visualizations with WebGL shaders.

 <!--more-->